hyosung11/Launch-School/Courses/journal.md

 16:28 Back from playing ping pong.
 I finished Strict Mode and am starting Closures now.

 17:22 Studying closures right before we leave for dinner in Oakland.

+20:32 Working through the closures problems.
+Now going to watch Veronica Mars with Sohee.